WilliamV1503/Duration-Adjusted-Bond-Returns/README.md

 - Create a daily-updated zero coupon corporate credit curve for each issuer to interpolate daily dirty prices.
 - Implement a zero-coupon Treasury curve model more robust under the 1 year to maturity range to replace the Svensson model.
 - Include a pricer for callable bonds using additional Mergent data.
-- Extend the framework to allow for intraday pricing and curve updates at a given time bin level
+- Extend the framework to allow for intraday pricing and curve updates at a given time bin level.

 ## References
 - van Binsbergen, Nozawa, & Schwert (2023). *Duration-Based Valuation of Corporate Bonds*.
 [SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3914422)